SignalK/SensESP/docs/pages/getting_started/index.md

 If your board is NOT an `esp32dev`, you need to do a few things:

 1. Replace `esp32dev` with the name of your board.
 You'll know how your board is represented by looking at the `board =` section of `platformio.ini.saved`.
 2. Copy-paste the entire contents of `platformio.ini.saved` into the very bottom of `platformio.ini`.
-That will look something like this: (BAS: make a PR to modify the example platformio.ini, to remove the reference to the d1_mini.)
+That will look something like this:

     ```c++
     [env:your_board_name]